 Request a copy of your recent credit report monthly.
 Look for unusual activity and report it right away.
 Use a identity theft protection service if you can.

-What You Can Do When Your Score Drops
+Steps to Take When Your Credit Score Drops

 It could be several reasons.
 You may be a victim of identity theft.
 Access an updated copy of your credit report ASAP.
 It’s also possible you have late or missed payments, have too many inquiries, credit report mistakes, recently paid off a loan, closed accounts, or you have zero revolving credit accounts.